mlswg/mls-architecture/draft-ietf-mls-architecture.md

-To "push" this information to the device, the service provider and the OS infrastructures use unique per-device, per-application identifiers called push-tokens.
+To "push" this information to the device, the service provider and the OS infrastructures use unique per-device, per-application identifiers called push tokens.
 This means that the push notification provider and the service provider have information on which devices receive information and at which point in time.
 Alternatively, non-mobile applications could use a WebSocket or persistent connection for notifications directly from the DS.